 You can now return to your chosen tracker to upload your torrent file.

 Some other trackers also let you host this file, even though you have specified a different tracker in the torrent file.
-So spread it about by uploading it to other trackers in order to get the best coverage.
+So spread it about in order to get the best coverage.

 For general BitTorrent FAQ’s, please read here

 Remember that someone has to initiate a download in order for you to start uploading.
 This means that until someone has downloaded your torrent file from the tracker, nothing will happen.

 Someone is trying to download but nothing is happening

 Be patient.
 It can take a while for your torrent to register on the tracker.
 If still nothing happens after a few minutes, try restarting your client, or closing and re-opening the torrent.

 If you stop seeding before at least one person has the complete file (i.e. is also seeding) then the torrent is effectively dead.
 If this has to happen, the you should remove the torrent from the tracker.